 The incident rate for farmers in favor of farm diversification (Diverse) was 2.072 times compared to their counterparts.
 A significant predictor of the adoption of sustainable agriculture practices is whether farmers are in favor of diversifying their farms.
 Those farmers who were in favor of diversifying were also likely to adopt more sustainable agriculture practices compared to farmers who did not favor diversification.
 Farmers diversify their farms by adding high-value crops, short season crops and vegetables, and cover crops, which are helpful in weed control, reduce the use of chemicals, and improve soil health and fertility and ensure improved crop production (Lichtenberg 2004; Singer et al. 2007; Snapp et al. 2005; Teasdale 2013).

-Also, the incident rate for farmers who participated in the tobacco buyout program (TBP) were 1.286 times compared to other farmers who did not participate in the TBP.
+Also, the incident rate for farmers who participated in the Tobacco Buyout Program (TBP) were 1.286 times compared to other farmers who did not participate in the TBP.
 The U.S. government has collectively spent billions of dollars in designing policies that shape agriculture and facilitate the conservation programs through different farm bills (Mullendore et al. 2015).
 These Farm Bill programs also transition farmers from tobacco to different crops that may have provided positive motivations for farmers who participated in the TBP program to adopt sustainable agriculture practices.
 Litchenberg (2004) found that the adoption of several soil and water conservation practices are responsive to the USDA/NRCS cost-sharing program.
 The increase in the cost of the practice reduces the adoption of conservation practices among Maryland farmers.
 Also, the interaction between different conservation practices may be less costly reducing the share of the cost.
 It may increase the adoption of conservation practices.
 Several other researchers also have found that the adoption of management practices related to soil health was enhanced by the Farm Bill Conservation Program (Carlisle 2016; Coughenour 2003; Soule 2001).

+Several studies about sustainable agriculture practices shows that policy factors plays an important role in the adoption process.
+This is also true among Kentucky Farmers.
+A research conducted by Zhong and Hu (2015) and Da Costa et al. (2012) also found that Kentucky farmers who participated in the conservation program from USDA are more likely to adopt best management practices.
+Also, Da Costa et al. (2012) also mentioned that the possible penalties for not complying with the Agriculture Water Quality Act might influence the SAP adoption and participation in conservation programs in Kentucky.
+These literature and research evidences suggests that policy factor is equally important to consider in the study of adoption of SAPs.
+However, this research study was unable to study impact of other policies except TBP.
+The impact of governmental and non-governmental policies in the adoption of SAPs can be another complete and in-depth study in Kentucky.

 The incident rate for farmers with formal education level above college degree (College Degree) was 2.097 times compared to farmers without a college degree.
 This can be attributed to their awareness and better understanding of the benefit of adopting sustainable agriculture practices (Awan et al. 2015).
 Kabii and Horwitz (2006) also found that the attitude of farmers plays a role in the adoption of conservation agriculture.
 Lashgarara (2011) found that the education, knowledge, and attitude of farmers are significantly correlated with the adoption of sustainable agriculture adoption.
 Baumgart-Getz (2012) mentioned that attitude had a positive and significant influence on the adoption of agricultural best management practices.
 The chains of practices created following from the previous one (also called a “foot in the door” model) could lead to the complete transformation of farming systems (Wilson et al. 2014).